-Calbright College was established to increase access for millions of Californians to Job Competency Training credentials and certificates which could help address the state-wide issue of income inequality.
+Calbright College was established to increase access for millions of Californians to Competency (skills-based) Training credentials and certificates which could help address the state-wide issue of income inequality.
 In 2018, legislation was signed and passed into law to establish the California Online Community College District, officially named Calbright College in June 2019.
-On October 1, 2019, Calbright opened the application process for its initial learner cohort.
+On October 1, 2019, Calbright opened the application process for its initial student cohort.